airacommunity/AIRA-User-Guide/F.3.02 API Activity.md

 -   Drag and drop the API call app into the AIRA workflow designer.
 -   Connect the app to the desired location within the workflow.
 -   Double-click on the app to open the app setting.
--   Select the method of API authentication: GET, PUT, POST, or PATCH.
+-   Select the method of API Authorization: GET, PUT, POST, or PATCH.
 -   Insert the URL.
 You can use variables to dynamically populate the URL.
 -   Insert the parameter, header, and body.
 Variables can also be used to fill these details.
 -   Choose the type of authorization for the API.
 Options include: